freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/030_Replacing_a_Part_List/+page.md

 ---
 title: Replacing a Part List
 description: Replace a Freon part list with a custom Svelte accordion component.
-Learn to build StaffAccordion.svelte, wire it to ExternalPartListBox, manage focus and refresh, and register it for use in projections.
+Learn to build StaffAccordion.svelte, wire it to PartListReplacerBox, manage focus and refresh, and register it for use in projections.
-tags: Freon, Svelte, external components, ExternalPartListBox, StaffAccordion, Accordion, RenderComponent, AST.change, MobX, projections, CourseSchedule
+tags: Freon, Svelte, external components, PartListReplacerBox, StaffAccordion, Accordion, RenderComponent, AST.change, MobX, projections, CourseSchedule
 ---

 <script>